chuckstack/chuckstack.github.io/src-ls/tool-incus.md

 This section defines important terms.
 The hope is to create better and more concise discussions below.

 - Incus installation - a logical Incus instance running on one or more hardware devices.
-This term can refer to a stand-alone Incus instance or a cluster of incus hosts.
+This term can refer to a stand-alone Incus host or a cluster of incus hosts.
 - Incus host - a single hardware device supporting Incus.
 - Incus guest - a virtualized operating system running inside an Incus host.
 - Incus container - an Incus guest that runs directly inside the Incus host's kernel.